davidmrau/rankers/README.md

 ### Adding a new Training Dataset:

-New datasets with their respective file paths can be added in `datasets.json`.
-Datsets follow the format:
+New datasets with their respective file paths can be added in `datasets.json` and subsequently be loaded using `--dataset_train new_dataset`.
+Training Datsets follow the format:

 ```
 {